To make a collage or a composition using AKVIS Chameleon, do the following:

 Click the right mouse button on to call the Guidelines Menu and set the visualization parameters:

 Attention!
-If you change the parameter values and re-run the image processing, the changes made with the post-processing tools will be lost!
+If you change the settings and re-run the image processing, the changes made with these tools will be lost!

 The fragment will be saved with the .chameleonFragment extension.
 The file will contain information about the fragment's location, the settings and the drawn contours.